Young Maestro Guggeis as the “lawyer” of his generation

 After his acclaimed performance in the “Salome” premiere, Guggeis was appointed Staatskapellmeister of the Berlin State Opera.
 From 2018 to 2020 he will be Kapellmeister at the Stuttgart State Opera.
 His places of activity as a guest conductor also include the Vienna State Opera, where he will conduct “Falstaff” in June 2024.

-He wants to get people excited about opera, which is a deeply human product.
+He wants to get people excited regarding opera, which is a deeply human product.
 “It’s all in there, the whole canon of humanity.
 It’s funny, tragic, sad and comforting.
 It’s upsetting, disturbing, shocking, awe-inspiring.”
 His debut in Frankfurt on October 1 fits in with this: Mozart’s “Le nozze di Figaro”, “perhaps the best opera of all”.
 With her, everyone thinks they know how things are going – and that’s the difficulty.

 His great success does not seem to have gone to Guggeis’ head.
 In the interview, he comes across as approachable, tidy and friendly.
 But he also gets serious when it comes to topics that are really important to him: “Opera is a jewel, it’s a luxury that our society can afford – and that it should continue to afford in the future,” he emphasizes.
-Only recently, on his trip to the USA, did he notice again the international reputation of the Frankfurt Opera, which has repeatedly been voted “Opera House of the Year” by the magazine “Opernwelt”.
+Only recently, on his trip to the USA, did he notice once more the international reputation of the Frankfurt Opera, which has repeatedly been voted “Opera House of the Year” by the magazine “Opernwelt”.
 “It’s really extraordinary.”
 It’s absurd “if funds are cut”.

 (S E R V I C E – www.thomasguggeis.com/)